NBS5000/dateNight/README.md

 ## <span style="color:green"> The Task</span>

+Steps that have been done to get the result:

+* Drawing a flow chart to breake down the code.

+* Listing all the APIs we need for the App.

+* Splitig tasks for each contributer to do.

+* Discussig the results and debuging the code together.

+*
 Describe the task - as a group we decided on..... how we got to where we did at the start

 ### ⭐ ⭐ S.T.A.R. ⭐ ⭐

 **SITUATION**

+As agroup we decided to build an app that helps a nervous person to schadule his date and get adirection,

+knows the weather on that date, clothes, drinks, joke and quot sugestions.

 The premise behind the app